jebowe3/DH-Mapping/README.md

 ![Downloading QGIS](images/QGIS-download.png)
 **Figure 01**.
 Download the long term release of QGIS.

 As their site explains, QGIS is "a free and open source geographic information system," which allows you to "create, edit, visualize, analyze, and publish geospatial information."
 If you have done any mapping in the past, you may have worked with ArcGIS.
 Both allow you to do many of the same things in very similar ways.
 However, given our ongoing off-campus needs, I find that free software that you can run on a Mac is a nice option when you cannot make use of on-campus resources.
-The more that you use both, you will find that there is a lot of crossover, and the sills you learn in one will translate quickly to the other.
+The more that you use both, you will find that there is a lot of crossover, and the skills you learn in one will translate quickly to the other.

 ### Download Atom Text Editor
 A good text editor is a must for any code-intensive web cartography.
 Atom describes itself as "a hackable text editor for the 21st Century" and fits the bill.
 You can download it [here](https://atom.io/) by clicking the download button as shown below.